Quick start

 You dictate every comma and full stop out loud.
 Automatic punctuation is suppressed; spoken punctuation phrases are substituted in.
 Designed for legal and medical professionals who learnt dictation that way.

-Switch modes by saying Apa legal mode / Apa speech mode, or pick from the tray's Mode submenu.
+Switch modes by saying Apa dictation / Apa prose, or pick from the tray's Mode submenu.
 The current mode persists across restarts.

 Voice commands